-We believe that we have a responsibility to benefit society, the environment, and the communities we live and work in.
+We believe that we have a responsibility to our society, the environment, and the communities in which we live and work in.
 We take this responsibility seriously and engage in deliberate action to drive change for the better.

 Environmental Commitment.